-Planning Review – Includes all Councillors and the General Manager or nominated delegate (any staff member to be non-voting delegate).
+- Planning Review Committee – Includes all Councillors and the General Manager or nominated delegate (any staff member to be a non-voting delegate).
 A quorum of three Councillors is required to meet.

-Byron Shire Reserve Trust - Includes all Councillors, and has delegated authority to determine matters.
+- Byron Shire Reserve Trust Agendas and Minutes - Includes all Councillors, and has delegated authority to determine matters.

 We are developing a greater strategic planning capability focusing on broader areas than the traditional land planning issues falling within our jurisdiction.

 These areas cover finance, asset management and systems integrity (Internal Audit), communications with Council residents and stakeholders, and the retention and development of creative industries, markets, and home-based businesses.

 Council throughout its term will recognise Project Reference Groups (PRGs) that are required to be established to carry out specific objectives of Council.